How to buy the best baby monitor

 Monitors with sensor pads

 These have advantages and disadvantages.
 Some parents will find them reassuring, but others may find they create more anxiety.
-The Lullaby Trust (formerly FSID – The Foundation for the Study of Infant Deaths) says there is no evidence this kind of monitoring can prevent cot death.
+Infant safety charity The Lullaby Trust says there's no evidence this kind of monitoring can prevent cot death.

 It's important to remember that a baby monitor is there to provide peace of mind where a healthy baby is concerned, rather than actual safety.
-Baby monitors should be used as an aid and not as a substitute for responsible and proper adult supervision.
+Baby monitors should be used as an aid, not a substitute for responsible and proper adult supervision.

 Find the perfect baby monitor for you and your baby with our baby monitor Best Buys.